datacamp-content-public/courses-basic-statistics/chapter1.md

 In the matrix() function:

 * The first argument is the collection of elements that R will arrange into the rows and columns of the matrix.
 Here, we use 1:9 which constructs the vector c(1, 2, 3, 4, 5, 6, 7, 8, 9).
 * The argument byrow indicates that the matrix is filled by the rows.
-This means that the matrix is filled from left to right and when the first row is completed, the filling continues on the second row.
-If we want the matrix to be filled by the columns, we just place byrow = FALSE.
-* The third argument nrow indicates that the matrix should have three rows.
+* The third argument nrow - three rows.
 * The fourth argument ncol indicates the number of columns that the matrix should have

 `@instructions`
 * Construct a matrix with 5 rows and 4 columns containing the numbers 1 up to 20 and assign it to the variable m.
 Specify the byrow argument to be TRUE